 - 1/4 cup minced red onion

-- 1 tablespoon chopped fresh dill
+- 1 tablespoon chopped dill leaves

 - 2 teaspoons finely grated lemon peel

-- 1 teaspoon prepared white horseradish
+- 1 teaspoon prepared white horseradish, or to taste

 - Salt and freshly ground black pepper, to taste